EzequielPuerta-SmalltalkTimes/board-game/README.md

-# board-game
+# Board Game
-An exercise done in Pharo Smalltalk to practice design patterns and modelling skills.
+An exercise done in [Pharo Smalltalk](https://pharo.org/) to practice design patterns and modelling skills.